 - The 2nd payment is due at the beginning of the fourth month of instruction, and amounts to 25% of the total balance due

 - The 3rd payment is due at the beginning of the seventh month of instruction, and amounts to 25% of the total balance due.

 Monthly Payment Plan

-Under the Monthly Payment Plan, students are required to make an initial payment of at least $6,500 including the registration deposit.
+If other funding options have been exhausted, students may be eligible to participate in a Monthly Payment Plan (MPP).
+Under the MPP, students are required to make an initial down payment of at least $6,500.
 Federal Student Aid eligibility may be considered for this initial payment.
 The remaining balance is then paid in 22 monthly installments.
-Students who are combining the Monthly Payment Plan with their Federal Student Aid and are financing a tuition balance of $3000 or less may take advantage of extended terms up to 36 months.
-Students wishing to be considered for the Monthly Payment Plan must submit a complete application for participation in the Monthly Payment Plan to CNWSMT.
+Students who are combining the MPP with their Federal Student Aid and are financing a tuition balance of $3000 or less may take advantage of extended terms up to 36 months.
+Students with a balance greater than $3,000 may also be considered for terms up to 36 months, but only after further review.
+Additional application items may be requested from these students.
+Students wishing to be considered for the MPP must submit a complete application for participation in the MPP to CNWSMT.
 This application may be obtained from the Financial Aid Office.
-A credit review will be performed and the student will be notified of the approval status of their Monthly Payment Plan application within seven days of receipt by CNWSMT.
-Students will be required to enter into a loan agreement (retail sales contract) with CNWSMT for the terms of the loan, and will be charged an interest rate of 2% on the tuition balance that is financed with the Monthly Payment Plan.
+A credit review will be performed and the student will be notified of the approval status of their MPP application within seven days of receipt by CNWSMT.
+Students will be required to enter into a loan agreement (retail sales contract) with CNWSMT for the terms of the loan and will be charged an interest rate of 6% on the tuition balance that is financed with the Monthly Payment Plan.